iamckn/iamckn.github.io/source/_posts/2017-12-28-wireguard-vpn-chained-setup.markdown

 {% img /images/chained_vpn.png %}

-Here's how our set up will look like:
+Here's how our setup will look like:

 * An ubuntu 16.04 (x64) VPS as our first VPN server which we will refer to as the middleman (VPN Gateway One as shown in the diagram above).
 * An ubuntu 16.04 (x64) VPS as our second VPN server which we will refer to as the gate (VPN Gateway Two as shown in the diagram above).